CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.371: 10/26/2014

-Bug fixes:
+Bug fixes

   - Flint device doesn't take pictures in Kiosk mode
   - Control state not preserved in Scrollbox controls

 ### 3.370: 09/29/2014

-New features:
+New features

   - Special return codes for command line tool when downloading

 ### 3.369: 09/21/2014

-New features:
+New features

   - Creating a new map view should center on sightings
   - Inclination should be taken into account when computing transects

-Bug fixes:
+Bug fixes

   - Element Formula control needs text descriptions for properties

 ### 3.368: 09/02/2014

-Bug fixes:
+Bug fixes

   - Basic mode should allow screen names not to be edited
   - User lists should be resilient to blank lines